Ed1ks/portable_python_creator/README.md

 4. The Dependencies will be installed in this directory

 ## How To Use Portable Version
-You need any other Python version installed on your system.
-Then just add following on top of your python lanuch code (assuming its in the same root directory as the directory of step 2):
+1. If you have any other Python version installed on your system, you just add following on top of your python lanuch code (assuming its in the same root directory as the directory of step 2):
 ```
 #!python3.11.4\pythonw.exe
 ```

+2. You can add the Path to pythonw.exe as PATH Environment Variable.